wangxx1412/tinyapp/README.md

 - Run the test codes using the `npm test` command.
 - Open http://localhost:8080 in your browser.

+## Warning

+Make sure you clear session before restart the app.

 ## Functionalities

 - Register and Login as User